Althaf-ahammed/ms-machine_test/DOCUMENTATION.md

 ## Introduction

-This document details the implementation of a machine test for the Front-End Developer position at MS. The test involves building a responsive web application using Next.js based on a Figma design.
-The goal is to demonstrate technical proficiency, adherence to design principles, and user experience considerations.
+This document provides an in-depth overview of the machine test implemented as part of the Frontend Developer position application at MS. The test focuses on translating a Figma design into a fully functional, responsive web application using **Next.js** as the primary framework, while also ensuring technical proficiency and user experience.

 ---

 ## Project Overview

-The project was built using **Next.js** as the primary framework, with **React.js** for UI components and **Tailwind CSS** for styling.
-The task was to convert the given [Figma design](https://www.figma.com/design/hSiCim0DOie4YLY4OVJI3t/Machine-Test-%2F%2F-MS?node-id=0-1&t=vLjSTW7kw7YfsWNe-1) into a fully functional, responsive website, ensuring that it performs well across different devices.
+The task was to build a web application using **Next.js** based on the provided Figma design.
+The application is fully responsive and works seamlessly across devices of different screen sizes.
+The code is well-structured and follows best practices for front-end development, using modern JavaScript and React techniques.

 ### Deliverables

-1. **Source Code**: Hosted on a GitHub repository.
+1. **Source Code**: Hosted on GitHub.
-2. **README File**: Includes setup, run, and test instructions.
+2. **Live Demo**: Hosted on Vercel ([View Live Demo](https://ms-machine-test.vercel.app/)).
-3. **Live Demo**: Hosted on Vercel ([provide the Vercel link here](https://ms-machine-test.vercel.app/)).
+3. **Documentation**: Includes setup, run, and test instructions as part of the `README.md` file and this detailed documentation.

 ---